namnamir/configurations-and-security-hardening/Make-Windows-Light-Fast.md

 # it works just on Windows 10
 Set-ItemProperty -Path "HKCU:\Software\Policies\Microsoft\Windows\Explorer" -Name "DisableNotificationCenter" -Type DWord -Value 1
 ```
+#### # Do it Manually
+If you would prefer to do it manually, follow the following steps and change the settings:
+-  `Settings -> System -> Notifications -> Additional settings`
+-  `Settings -> System -> Notifications -> Notifications from apps and other senders`.

-### 4. Uninstall unnecessary programs and Windows bloatware
+### 4. Debloat Windows (Uninstall Unnecessary Programs)
 Firstly, there there is a need to check installed applications in "Add & Remove Programs" and uninstall unwanted ones.
-Later, After enabling PowerShell execution by `Set-ExecutionPolicy Unrestricted -Force`, use [this](https://github.com/Sycnex/Windows10Debloater) script to remove default Windows apps and bloatware.

-Alternatively, use the following script to see bloatware.
+Use the following script to see bloatware.
 ```PowerShell
 # get the list of bloatware
 DISM /Online /Get-ProvisionedAppxPackages | Select-String Packagename;